 Division-developed promotional tests are used to measure both language proficiency and mastery of specific instructional content.
 They may be used in conjunction with ongoing in-class evaluation and/or CASAS testing to determine a student's readiness to be promoted to the next ESL level within this multi-level VESL class.
-Students may attend VESL/Industrial and Technology/Automotive Service Careers until they attain a CASAS score of 235, but it is expected that they may leave the class when their competency in English allows them to begin vocational training or employment.
-They may be enrolled in VESL/Industrial and Technology/Automotive Career training class.
+Students may attend VESL/Health Careers until they attain a CASAS score of 235 in both listening and reading, but it is expected that they may leave the class when their competency in English allows them to begin full time vocational education or employment.
+They may be enrolled in VESL/Health Careers either prior to or concurrently with enrollment in the Health Careers program.

-ASSESSMENT and PROGRESS EVALUATION for the VESL/Industrial and Technology/Automotive Service Careers Course (continued)
+ASSESSMENT and PROGRESS EVALUATION for VESL/Health Careers Course (continued)

-Entry level for the VESL/Industrial and Technology/Automotive Service Careers course is ESL Beginning High (b) or a CASAS scale score of 195.
-The CASAS Employability Competency System may be used for placement, progress and promotional testing for VESL/Industrial and Technology/Automotive Service Careers.
+Entry level for the VESL/Health Careers Course is ESL Beginning High (b) or a CASAS scale score of 195.
+The CASAS Employability Competency System may be used for placement, progress and promotional testing for VESL/Health Careers.
 The score ranges, ESL levels and skill level descriptors for CASAS Scale Scores 190-235 are given in the following table: